-By specifying that the task should run on a Silicon Graphics or Cray Research system, the code assumes that any Silicon Graphics or Cray Research system in the virtual machine is acceptable.
+By specifying that the task should run on a Cray system, the code assumes that any Cray system in the virtual machine is acceptable.
 If not, PvmTaskHost should be specified instead of PvmTaskArch.

 There is little out of the ordinary in the parent task.
 It must be careful not to use entries in the pvm_tid array that are set to a value of 1.
 It can communicate with any other PE assigned to the executable file.